LG Chem, Panasonic shares fall after Tesla unveils battery plans

-SEOUL (Reuters) - Shares in two battery suppliers to Tesla TSLA.O, South Korea's LG Chem 051910.KS and Japan's Panasonic, fell on Wednesday after the electric car maker unveiled plans to cut costs and produce its own batteries.
+SEOUL (Reuters) - Shares in two battery suppliers to Tesla, South Korea’s LG Chem and Japan’s Panasonic, fell on Wednesday after the electric car maker unveiled plans to cut costs and produce its own batteries.

-LG Chem was trading down 3.1%, after initially opening higher, while Panasonic 6752.T fell 4%.
+LG Chem was trading down 3.1%, after initially opening higher, while Panasonic fell 4%.

 Tesla CEO Elon on Tuesday outlined plans for aggressive cuts in manufacturing costs, although the automaker’s shares tumbled as Musk forecast the change could take three years or more.